spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 ### Example code

-1. **DO NOT** put Kotlin code fences into Markdown.
+1. **DO NOT** put Kotlin code examples into Markdown (except this document).
-2. Example code that can be placed inside the module shall be in `commonTest`.
+2. Put example code into `commonTest` of the given module when possible.
-3. Example code that cannot be placed inside the module shall be in [doc-example](def://)
+3. Put example code into [doc-example](def://) if you cannot put it into a given module.
-4. Each example shall have its own file, do not put more examples into one file.
+4. Put each example into a separate file, **DO NOT** put more than one example into a file.
-5. Name of the example file: `<order>_<group>_<name>_example.kt` where
+5. Follow the pattern: `<order>_<group>_<name>_example.kt` where
     1. `<order>` is used to set the ordering of the examples in the group
     2. `<group>` is the name of the example group
     3. `<name>` is the name of the example, unique in the group
     4. the `example` suffix lets the documentation system collect the examples

-The first documented function in the file is the main function of the example.
+The first documented declaration in the file marks the start of the actual example code.

-The documentation of the main function should start with a Markdown header that is the name of the example, followed by the explanation of the example.
+The documentation of the example code should start with a Markdown header that is the name of the example, followed by the explanation of the example.

 ```kotlin